daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 - Automatically reset stats every X number of rounds.
 - Display voting history on the character profile page.

-As I have said at the beginning of this post, building a small project is the best way to learn anything. *Learning on demand* is what I call it.
-Personally I could never read a technical book from cover to cover

-If, after reading this tutorial, some concepts are still not clear to you, don't give up, keep pushing yourself, keep learning.
-I picked up AngularJS about 2 months ago and I learned JavaScript language through Node.js and Express web framework less than 2 years ago.
-I am where I am today only because of the countless number of hours of writing code.
-There is no magic pill that will make you a JavaScript expert overnight.
-So keep on coding, keep on building new things with JavaScript - that really is the best way to learn.

-From all the emails that I have received since publishing the [TV Show Tracker](sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) tutorial, I've learned that this blog attracts readers of all levels - from long-time JavaScript gurus to those who are just starting out with coding, as well as everyone in between.
+From all the emails that I have received since publishing the [TV Show Tracker](sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) tutorial, I have learned that this blog attracts readers of all levels - from long-time JavaScript gurus to those who are just starting out with coding, as well as everyone in between.

 *If you are someone who is struggling with JavaScript:*